Yifan127/Blog/ch1-project-practice.md

      And now, I have other two functions:

-     To get weather info and save the query history:
+     To get weather info and save the query history to a dictionary named weather_history:

      ```python
      def get_weather_report(city):